Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[FLOAT] :0` Distance to begin slowing down to wait for object.
     1. `[FLOAT] :0` Distance to come to a full stop to wait for object.

+- `MakeNewFormation`
+    1. `STRING` The formation from `DATA/MISSIONS/formations.ini`.
+    1. `STRING` Multiple subsequent entries possible.
+The `MsnNpc` names of ships to add to this formation, in that order.

 ## `[Trigger]`

 Triggers are the core logical elements of a mission.
 Multiple `Trigger` can be created for a mission.
 They always must contain a singular condition (`Cnd_`) which must be fulfilled to execute all actions (`Act_`).
 A condition of a trigger only can be fulfilled if the trigger is activated.
 Triggers are usually deactivated by default and should be activated as the mission progresses.